 2. UC graduates are global citizens - make creative use of technology in their learning and professional lives

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 PrerequisitesMust have passed 11724 Chemical Concepts or 1517 Chemistry 1b AND

 Must have passed 11722 Biological Concepts or 483 Concepts in Biology OR 11768 Chemical Foundations or 1516 Chemistry 1a.

 Equivalent units6530 Biochemistry

 Nelson DL and Cox MM (2021), Lehninger Principles of Biochemistry 8th ed.
-Worth Publishers, New York.
-Available from the library (for loan) or for purchase at The School Locker (see link below).
+Publisher: W. H. Freeman and Company, Macmillan International, New York.
+Available from the library (for loan).

 Submission of assessment items

 Extensions & Late submissions